A little bit about what we do…

 At the beginning of my work with Alex, I had a full-time job in the teaching industry.
-I have always had a passion for creating things, whether I was designing costumes for my children or making beautiful bespoke curtains, but that was very early in my career.
-In 2009 I went into the food and hospitality business, but shortly moved onto teaching, and eventually my love for fashion design pulled me back.
+I have always had a passion for creating things, whether designing costumes for my children or making beautiful bespoke curtains, but that was very early in my career.
+In 2009, I went into the food and hospitality business but shortly moved on to teaching, and eventually, my love for fashion design pulled me back.

 I love what I do.
 You all make my business shine, so when I wake up every morning and I walk over to my studio, it is one of my favourite parts of the day.
 I get to spend all day creating these magnificent pieces to be worn by powerful women all around the world.
 That makes me a very proud woman.